grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Benjamin:** You mean we don't mock DTOs?

 **Johnny:** No, there's no need to.
 DTOs are, by definition, data structures and mocking involves polymorphism which applies to behavior rather than data.
-Later I will explain it in more details.
+Later I will explain it in more detail.
 For now, just accept my word on it.

 **Benjamin:** Sooo... if it's not going to be a mock, then let's generate an anonymous value for it using the `Any.Instance<>()` method.